peteu1/Restaurant_Finder/README.md

 			- some sort of callback from html/css through JS into Python, which I save in Python class attributes.<br/>

 2. Location not working.<br/>
+	UPDATE 3/6/20: The location work is read from Windows after pushing to Heroku.
+Only problem is efficient testing will be tricky.
 	I've deleted most of the code at this point.
 Tried implementing this: https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API and it did not work due to "network issues".<br/>
 	Aparently "Geolocation API" is really simple (only two methods) -- my issue could be in the browser?
 (I'm using firefox from Ubuntu virtualbox).
 	I also wanted to make a callback to Python with the lat/lon and update home.storedData (defined main.py line 35), so that the location is saved and does not repeatedly ask the user to allow.<br/>